vsumner/swarms-rs/swarms-rs/README.md

 ## Overview

-`swarms-rs` is an enterprise-grade, production-ready multi-agent orchestration framework built in Rust, designed to handle the most demanding tasks with unparalleled speed and efficiency.
-Leveraging Rust's bleeding-edge performance and safety features, `swarms-rs` provides a powerful and scalable solution for orchestrating complex multi-agent systems across various industries.
+`swarms-rs` is the first-ever enterprise-grade, production-ready multi-agent orchestration framework built in Rust, designed to handle the most demanding tasks with unparalleled speed and efficiency.
+By leveraging Rust's cutting-edge performance and safety features, `swarms-rs` provides a powerful and scalable solution for orchestrating complex multi-agent systems across various industries.

 ## 🌐 Available Languages